EvidenceN/DEVOPS-Projects/enable-continous-delivery/ansible/learning.md

        # Assuming the udacity.pem and inventory files are present in the current directory

-`ansible-playbook main-remote.yml -i inventory --private-key udacity.pem`
+`ansible-playbook main-remote.yml -i inventory.txt --private-key udacity.pem`